-To see more information, click the title of that post and you’ll find suggestions for the hypothesis, procedure and more.
+To see more information, read the post about the cups (click here) and you’ll find suggestions for the hypothesis, procedure and more.
 I’m definitely thinking we need to add more cups and cup types the next time we test these out.
 Pro tip: Make sure you are using a reliable thermometer that will take good measurements and also teach kids how to read an analog thermometer.
 I found a great set that are mercury free and will allow multiple people to have their own.

 2. Which diaper holds the most liquid?

 Don’t worry, you don’t have to buy a ton of diapers.
 Odds are you can ask in your neighborhood, at church or in a local group and you can probably find 5 diapers of the same size in various brands.
 To measure the amount of liquid, don’t forget to get the mass of the dry diaper and then the mass of the full diaper and compare the masses between them.

 Instead of pouring a set amount of water on them, I would probably soak them in a bucket of water and then let them drip until they only have water on them that they absorb.

 Personally, I would also compare disposables to cloth diapers to see which holds the most liquid.
 Not only is it a great example of a couple of stem projects, high school students have even done this experiment with great success.

 3. Which paper towel brand is the strongest?

 I would saturate three different brands of paper towels and then I would place them one at a time in an embroidery hoop, and place something of weight on top (pennies maybe, one at a time) and do it the same way for each paper towel brand.
 The paper towel that holds the most of whatever you use is the strongest!
 Remember, consistency is key.
 Don’t throw the pennies on one, spread them out on another and do them 5 at a time on the third.